Educational toy: Pretend Play

-Pretend Play is an imaginative activity in which "children are playing as if something or someone is real".
-"This type of play benefits all areas of a child’s development and gives a child tools for experiences later in life such as emotional regulation, creativity, and logical reasoning".
-Pretend play is important for the child's development in many fields, such as: "social and emotional skills, language skills, thinking skills, nurturing the imagination".
+Pretend Play is an imaginative activity that is a vital part of childhood development, where children create scenarios, roles, and stories that are not directly rooted in reality.
+"Research demonstrates that developmentally appropriate play with parents and peers is a singular opportunity to promote the social-emotional, cognitive, language, and self-regulation skills that build executive function and a prosocial brain."
+Pretend play is important for the child's development in many fields, such as: "social and emotional skills, language skills, thinking skills, nurturing the imagination."